ProAlgos/ProAlgos-Cpp/.github/CONTRIBUTING.md

 ## Writing code

 * Commit your changes in logical chunks.
-Use Git's [interactive rebase][rebase-guide] feature to tidy up your commits before making them public.
+Use Git's [interactive rebase][rebase-info] feature to tidy up your commits before making them public.
+For more info, see the following [interactive rebase guide][rebase-guide].

 * For each algorithm, mention its **time complexity** and **space complexity** in the _"description comment"_ of its implementation.
 In case the average-case